Deviled Eggs With Candied Bacon And Fresh Dill

 Heat oven to 350 degrees

-In a small bowl, mix the brown sugar, a pinch of cayenne and the cinnamon.
+In a small bowl, mix the brown sugar, cayenne and cinnamon.
 Place the bacon on a baking sheet and using half the mixture, sprinkle some of the spiced brown sugar over each slice of bacon.
 Bake for 10-15 minutes, turn bacon and sprinkle remaining spiced brown sugar and continue to bake until crispy.
 This can take up to 30 minutes or more depending on your oven.

 Remove from oven and allow to completely cool (tip: don't drain on paper towels, it will stick.)